ngauthier/active-listener/README.markdown

 This will use the config file "config/active-listener.yml".
 It will put the log file in "log/active-listener.log" and the pid file for tracking the process in "log/active-listener.pid".

+### Special Handling of ActiveListener rake tasks that depend on the rails environment
+The scheme devised in the previous sections will generate infinite an infinite loop if your Active Listener rake tasks depend on the rails environment being loaded.
+This occurs because we have added the initializer code into config/initializers.
+In order to avoid this, we can set a global variable that is queried in the initializer, providing conditional load behavior.
+Now, our initializer looks like this:

+    if !$active_listener_activated
+      require 'active-listener'
+      ActiveListener.autostart(
+        :config => File.join(RAILS_ROOT, 'config', 'active-listener.yml'),
+        :log_file => File.join(RAILS_ROOT, 'log', 'active-listener-'+RAILS_ENV+'.log'),
+        :pid_file => File.join(RAILS_ROOT, 'log', 'active-listener-'+RAILS_ENV+'.pid'),
+        :rake_root => File.join(RAILS_ROOT)
+      )
+    end

+And our Active Listener rake task (found in lib/tasks/active-listener.rake) looks like:

+    desc "Helper to preclude infinite loop when a listener task depends on the rails environment" task :set_active_listener_active do
+      $active_listener_activated = true
+    end

+    namespace :listeners do
+      desc "Close games that have ended"
+      task :game_end => [:set_active_listener_active, :environment] do
+        # Logic as dictated by your app's needs
+      end
+    end

 ## Usage

 Active Listener will automatically start whenever the rails environment is loaded.
 It will replace an existing instance of active-listener if the pid file is the same and there is one running.